 5 lb Macoun, Fuji, Granny Smith or honeycrisp apples (any apple will work but ones that are tart and crisp work the best)

 Finely grated zest of 1 orange

-1) Blend flour, sugars, cinnamon, and salt in a food processor until combined well.
-Add butter and blend until mixture forms large clumps.
-Transfer to a bowl and work in pecans with your fingertips.
+1) In a large bowl, whisk together flour, sugars, cinnamon, and salt until combined well.
+Add butter and blend in a food processor (or with a pastry cutter, or two forks or with your fingers) until mixture forms large clumps.
+Transfer to a bowl and work in pecans, if you like, with your fingertips.

 2) Preheat oven to 375 degrees F.